service-portal/x-archive/page_layout.md

 ![Bootstrap Alternative](/assets/layout/bootstrap-alternative.png)

 This option will get rid of the container class.
-Now you can add a *CSS class* to the container to add a different behavior
+Now you can add a *CSS class* to the container to have a different layout.